surbhi-nijhara/techtumblr/ms-sql-guide/doc_source/ms-sql-cdc-approaches.md

-# CDC Strategy in MS SQL Guide
+# Primer on CDC Strategy in MS SQL Guide

 ## Purpose
 The purpose of this guide is to approach a common business problem of tracking changes to the tables in SQL server.
 There could be use cases where an impact in one system needs to be propagated to another system in the business ecosystem.